-Individuals whose certificates have expired are no longer diplomates of the ABMGG.
-For one year post-certification loss, diplomates will be in a grace period to catch up on any Continuing Certification delinquencies.
-Successful completion by the deadline will re-gain your certification and access to the ABMGG Portal.
+Diplomates who are behind only in the most recent three-year certification cycle will have a one-year grace period to catch up on any Continuing Certification delinquencies.
+Successful completion of all requirements by the deadline will allow a diplomate to re-gain certification and access to the ABMGG Portal.

 After the one-year grace period, to become recertified, diplomate must: